Session 13: The skillsets needed today and for the future: Developing the next generation of research infrastructure leaders

 Wednesday, 4th December 12.00PM AEST | Plenary session

-How do you prepare a skilled workforce to meet the evolving needs of future Research Infrastructures?
+How do you prepare a skilled workforce to meet the evolving needs of future research infrastructures?
 This session aims to highlight effective recruitment strategies and career pathways that promote innovation and excellence, whilst ensuring a sustainable and vibrant future for the global research infrastructure ecosystem.

 Through a Global Café format, the session will feature speakers presenting various international training initiatives and programs, fostering a shared understanding and potential for collaboration.
 Attendees will have the opportunity to discuss this with colleagues and gain further insights into how research infrastructures worldwide are cultivating the next generation of leaders.